 Tahiti may not be as popular among tourists as Bora Bora or other islands but it’s home to 70% of French Polynesia’s population and it’s the cultural and economic center of the country.

-Additionally, if you’d like to get to know the Tahitian culture, the spectacular Heiva Festival which takes place between June and July should be in your itinerary.
+Additionally, if you’d like to get to know Tahitian culture, the spectacular Heiva Festival which takes place between June and July should be on your itinerary.

 Nearby Islands to Visit